ekallwin/my-portfolio/README.md

 # Portfolio Project ReadMe

 ## Project Overview
 Welcome to my portfolio project!
 This application is a showcase of my skills and expertise as a web developer.
 It includes sections for my projects, achievements, a contact form, and more.
-The entire application is built using **React.js** and styled with CSS.
+The entire application is built using **React.jsx** and styled with CSS.

 ## Features
 ### 1. **Home Page**